Hierarchical Search of Tree Tensor Networks for High-Dimensional Data: Introduction

 \subsection{Overview of \algoname}

-The scalability problem in TN-SS also occurs in \tnround.
-To address this issue, we propose \algoname, a scalable hierarchical structure search algorithm.
-The central design principle is to alleviate the combinatorial explosion through a combined optimization strategy: global stochastic sampling and local hierarchical structure refinement.
+The scalability problem in TN-SS also occurs in \tnround. \revone{To address this issue, we propose \algoname, a scalable hierarchical search algorithm for tree structures.} The central design principle is to alleviate the combinatorial explosion through a combined optimization strategy: global stochastic sampling and local hierarchical structure refinement.
 This framework is specifically engineered to balance exploration and exploitation.
 At the global scale, the algorithm employs stochastic sampling to obtain sub-networks, which effectively avoids prohibitive costs of exhaustive search and prevents premature convergence to local optima.
 At the local scale, the refinement of sub-networks shifts from blind enumeration to a targeted approach guided by the decay of the singular values.
-Leveraging this property, \algoname rapidly identifies network structures that offer high compression performance, even within a complex search space.
+Leveraging this property, \algoname rapidly identifies network structures that offer high compression performance, even within a complex search space. \revtwo{Though localized refinement is also adopted by several existing frameworks~\cite{hikihara2023automatic,harada2025tensor,akamatsu2026plastic}, our method extends their bond-by-bond updates to a flexible sub-network optimization with index reshaping.
+This extension enables broader structural transformations, such as introducing new internal nodes and splitting original data dimensions.}

 An overview of the proposed workflow is illustrated in \cref{fig:overview:ours}.
 At the topmost level, the algorithm preserves diversity by repeatedly sampling sub-networks $\subnet$ from the global tensor network (step \textcircled{ b1}).
 These sub-networks are optimized and subsequently reintegrated into the global network to enhance overall compression performance.
 Within the refinement phase of each sub-network, the algorithm transitions from stochastic exploration to heuristic-guided search.
 Indices are first grouped into clusters, and each cluster is treated as an aggregated dimension (step \textcircled{ b2}).
 This clustering effectively reduces the tensor order and enables a more efficient structure search to produce an optimized sub-network structure.
 Following this, each constituent network fragment defined by these index clusters undergoes recursive refinement (step \textcircled{ b3}), where the indices are reshaped (step \textcircled{ a1}) to uncover fine-grained compression opportunities.
-This hierarchical decomposition-refinement framework allows \algoname to maintain a rigorous balance between computational scalability and compression quality.
+This hierarchical search strategy allows \algoname to maintain a balance between computational scalability and compression quality.